Hamilton wins 8th Hungarian GP to equal Schumacher F1 record

 Lewis Hamilton set a new track record as he roared to his 90th Formula One career pole for Sunday’s Hungarian Grand Prix.The six-time world champion pulled out another of his magical laps to see off Valtteri Bottas by 0.107 seconds as the all-conquering Mercedes team locked out the front row for...

 Lewis Hamilton comfortably triumphed to win his eighth Hungarian Grand Prix on Sunday, matching a unique Michael Schumacher record.
-Hamilton dominated from start... talkSPORT Also reported by •FOX Sports
+Hamilton dominated from start... talkSPORT Also reported by •The Age •CBC.ca •FOX Sports